Most of our waking hours are spent at work, which means the working environment can play a big part in our health and

 The best treatment for low back pain is to stay active and, if necessary, use over-the-counter painkillers.
 You may feel like going to bed, but this won't help and could make things worse.
-The longer you stay immobile, the weaker your back muscles will become and the more they'll hurt in the long term.
+The longer you stay immobile, the weaker your back muscles will become and the more they will hurt in the long term.
 Be as active as you can and get moving as soon as possible.

 Repetitive strain injury (RSI) is when you damage tissues in your body by repeating the same movement again and again.
 It is more likely to occur if you spend long periods of work without a break, or if you sit on an uncomfortable chair or at a poorly arranged workstation.
 Incorrect technique when using a computer keyboard and mouse, mobile phone or hand-held device can all cause RSI.

 Modern technology isn't solely responsible.
 Anyone who uses certain muscles repeatedly can get RSI.
 This includes factory assembly-line workers, musicians, tailors and cleaners.